 In North Carolina, a recent case made the question even more specific: How far away can an individual, not subject to a search warrant, be from the premises of the warrant and still be detained out of safety concerns for officers?
 In State v.
 Tripp, the Supreme Court of North Carolina suggests that the answer is sixty yards.
 However, the divided court could not form a majority, leaving the ultimate answer in North Carolina undecided.

-COMMITTEE TO ELECT DAN FOREST V. EMPLOYEES POLITICAL ACTOIN COMMITTEE
+COMMITTEE TO ELECT DAN FOREST V. EMPLOYEES POLITICAL ACTION COMMITTEE

 Kate Giduz | January 2023